Ayesha-Siddiqui1234/Ayesha-Siddiqui1234/README.md

 ## 👩‍🎓 About Me
 - 🎓 Currently pursuing **BSc in Computer Science (CSIT)**
-- 📚 Passionate about **Problem Solving, Cryptography, AI & Full-Stack Development**
+- 📚 Passionate about **Problem Solving,Gen AI & Mern-Stack Development**
 - 🌱 Always eager to learn and explore new technologies

 ---